abdulsamadmj/astro-bso-test/README.md

 ![alt text](/ss/lighthouse.png)

-Note: the decrease in performance is due to using full resolution image instead fo thumbnails
+`Note: the decrease in performance is due to using full resolution image instead of thumbnails`

 ![alt text](/ss/cache.png)